 You will receive a link for “AUC Graduate Interest Form” from your program advisor to fill out and submit by a specific deadline.
 It is recommended that you discuss your university options with your advisor before filling out the form.

-4. How competitive is the selection for exchange programs?
+4. How competitive is the selection of exchange programs?

 The selection process for the exchange opportunity is highly selective.
 It is carried out by graduate program advisors for their students who have completed the “AUC Graduate Interest Form”.